aaronc/fschema/README.md

 fschema is intended to provide detailed error messages which can easily be rendered into human readable (and localizable error messages).

-The basic design of the library is to

 ## Validator Basics

 A validator is any function that takes a value and returns either that